 In France, BNP Paribas pays a top-up banking industry pension arising from rights acquired to 31 December 1993 by retired employees and active employees in service at that date.
-At 31 December 2023, the Group's residual obligations for these employees were recognised on the balance sheet in full.
+At 31 December 2024, the Group's residual obligations for these employees were recognised on the balance sheet in full.

 The defined-benefit plans previously granted to some Group senior managers have all been closed to new employees and converted into top-up type schemes.
 The amounts allocated to residual beneficiaries, subject to their presence within the Group at retirement, were fixed when these schemes were closed.
-At 31 December 2023, these pension plans were funded at 264% through insurance companies (221% at 31 December 2022).
+At 31 December 2024, these pension plans were funded at 442% through insurance companies (264% at 31 December 2023).

 In the United Kingdom, defined-benefit pension plans (pension funds) still exist but are closed to new employees.
 Under these plans, the defined pension is generally based on final salary and number of years of service.
 Pension schemes are managed by independent management bodies (Trustees).
-At 31 December 2023, obligations for all UK entities were 118% covered by financial assets, compared with 125% at 31 December 2022.
+At 31 December 2024, obligations for all UK entities were 124% covered by financial assets, compared with 118% at 31 December 2023.

 In Switzerland, liabilities relate to top-up pension plans based on the principle of defined-contribution schemes with guaranteed returns, paying an annuity under pre-defined terms.
 These schemes are managed by a foundation.
-At 31 December 2023, obligations were 111% covered by financial assets, compared with 121% at 31 December 2022.
+At 31 December 2024, obligations were 105% covered by financial assets, compared with 111% at 31 December 2023.

-In the United States, defined-benefit pension plans are based on annual vesting rights to a lump sum comprising a pension expressed as a percentage of annual salary and paying interest at a pre-defined rate.
-These plans are closed to new entrants and have offered almost no new vesting rights.
-At 31 December 2023, the obligation was 87% covered by financial assets, (85% at 31 December 2022).
+In the United States, main defined-benefit pension plans are based on annual vesting rights to a lump sum comprising a pension expressed as a percentage of annual frozen salary and paying interest at a pre-defined rate.
+These plans are closed to new entrants and do not offer new vesting rights.
+At 31 December 2024, the obligation was 85% covered by financial assets (87% at 31 December 2023).

 In Germany, liabilities are mainly related to defined-benefit pension plans, closed to new employees.
 Under these plans, the defined pension is generally based on the number of years of service and final salary.
 They offer the payment of an annuity under pre-defined terms.
-At 31 December 2023, the obligation was 66% covered by financial assets, (70% at 31 December 2022).
+At 31 December 2024, the obligation was 72% covered by financial assets, (66% at 31 December 2023).

 In Türkiye, the main pension plan replaces the national pension scheme and should eventually be transferred to the Turkish State.
 This plan offers guarantees exceeding the minimal legal requirements.
-At the end of 2023, obligations under this plan are fully funded by financial assets held with an external foundation; these financial assets exceeding the related obligations, this surplus is not recognised as an asset by the Group.
+At the end of 2024, obligations under this plan are fully funded by financial assets held with an external foundation; these financial assets exceeding the related obligations, this surplus is not recognised as an asset by the Group.

-- Other post-employment benefits
+Other post-employment benefits